-After reviewing all of the drainage information provided by the Town, we arranged with the Town Drainage Superintendent Sam Paglia, P.Eng., to schedule an on-site meeting for February 10th, 2020.
-The following people were in attendance at said meeting: Spencer Revenberg, Sam Paglia (Town Drainage Superintendent), Cameron Hedges (Town Assistant Drainage Superintendent), Kory Snelgrove (Rood Engineering) and Gerard Rood (Rood Engineering).
+After reviewing all of the drainage information provided by the Town, we arranged with the Town Drainage Superintendent Sam Paglia, P.Eng., to schedule an on-site meeting for July 9th, 2021.
+The following people were in attendance at said meeting: Mark Fishleigh (County of Essex), Brad Dupuis (Public Works), Sam Paglia (Town Drainage Superintendent), and Gerard Rood (Rood Engineering).
+Details of the drain were discussed, and the primary concern was needing a new bridge for the Water Department to conduct works at the fire hydrant opposite County Road 17, near the west outlet of the drain.
+The Town will review the exact bridge needed and provide some updated drain survey shots for confirming the details for the bridge installation.